ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If multiple authorities approve the same Claim, for example if multiple key chains are available, then the `authority` field SHALL be set to include the `$crypto-keys-type-choice` representation for each key chain.

-When adding Endorsement or Reference Values Claims to the ACS that resulted from CoRIM processing ({{sec-add-to-acs}}).
+When adding Endorsement or Reference Values Claims to the ACS that resulted from CoRIM processing.
 The Verifier SHALL set the `authority` field using a `$crypto-keys-type-choice` representation of the entity that signed the CoRIM.

 When searching the ACS for an entry which matches a triple condition containing an `authorized-by` field, the Verifier SHALL ignore ACS entries if none of the entries present in the condition `authorized-by` field are present in the ACS `authority` field.